Commercialisation training

 Our students have built on their success from this training and are creating companies, winning investments and awards, and developing products to market.

-• Sleep mapping: Following completion of the commercialisation training programme, CDT students Scott Dean and Vicente Orts Mercadillo put their skills to good use and developed Graphene Trace, for sleep mapping, an idea aimed at those who suffer from Obstructive Sleep Apnoea by offering a novel technology for sleep monitoring, diagnostics and therapeutics disguised as a mattress protector.
+- Sleep mapping: Following completion of the commercialisation training programme, CDT students Scott Dean and Vicente Orts Mercadillo put their skills to good use and developed Graphene Trace, for sleep mapping, an idea aimed at those who suffer from Obstructive Sleep Apnoea by offering a novel technology for sleep monitoring, diagnostics and therapeutics disguised as a mattress protector.

-• Innovative filtration systems: Watercycle Technologies, a spinout from The University of Manchester, has developed an innovative technology that uses advanced graphene-based membranes and systems to extract lithium and other minerals from brines and water solutions.
+They were winners of the Eli and Britt Harari Graphene Enterprise Award in 2020, providing them with funding to develop their idea into a commercially-viable business. - Innovative filtration systems: Watercycle Technologies, a spinout from The University of Manchester, has developed an innovative technology that uses advanced graphene-based membranes and systems to extract lithium and other minerals from brines and water solutions.
 The company was founded by Dr Sebastian (Seb) whose PhD research focused on a water treatment technology known as membrane distillation, which is capable of producing drinking water from highly concentrated brines.
 During his PhD, Seb won first prize in the Eli and Britt Harari Graphene Enterprise Award, providing him with a grant to work towards commercialising his ideas.

 The benefits of commercialisation training